BronzGreen-Honest-Power/LemiTree/newbie_guide.md

 While we wish for all ***tactics*** to be useful, they aren't necessarily equal - they vary in the quality of their benefits, as well as the kind and size of their costs.
 To make better decisions on prioritisation of those different ***tactics***, we have designed a system of classification that will allow for easy searching or sorting of the ***tactics***.

 We have also designed a special coding system for those classes, to make it easy for automation.
 These codes shall be in a comment at the top of each ***tactic*** file, before the title.
 Codes shall be separated by a comma, without spaces.
+For example:

+>[//]: <> (FD2,EPA,TH2M30)

-For example: "[//]: <> (FD2,EPA,TH2M30)".
-The order of the codes doesn't matter.
+(The order of the codes doesn't matter but the order of symbols in each of the codes *does*.)

 Keep in mind these classes are just estimations and not necessarily absolutes.
 Different kinds of exercises may affect different people differently, and products may change their price over time.
 Try to be accurate, but allow for some wiggle room.

 ###Frequency
 - F - frequency
-Describes how often should an action be performed to achieve the benefits.
+Describes how often an action should be performed to achieve the benefits.
 ####Intervals:
 - D - days
 - W - weeks